MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 #### 8. Modularity

 - What is modularity?
-  - `Modulatiry` is a design technique that separates the functionality of a program into independent, interchangeable components.
+  - `Modularity` is a design technique that separates the functionality of a program into independent, interchangeable components.
   - Each component/module is self-sufficient and capable of executing a unique part of the desired functionality through well-designed interfaces.